Trubenova/gridCoal/ApplicationExamples/README.md

 ```
 ### Plotting Spearman rank correlation
-Finally, by using the last two cells, you can correlate the calculated coalescent times with historical demography
+Finally, by using the last two cells, you can correlate the calculated coalescent times with historical demography.
+This cell will create data file containing all mean within deme coalescent times.

 ```